Spicy Seafood Soondubu Jjigae (Korean Soft Tofu Stew)

 clay pot filled with seafood soondubu jjigae

-Spicy Seafood Soondubu Jjigae (Korean Soft Tofu Stew)
+Spicy Seafood Soondubu Jjigae (Korean Tofu Soup)

 The Subversive Table | Lis Lam